The Big Horn Mountains and The Sweet 16

 The Best and Easiest Route to Yellowstone Park and the Black Hills

-Summer visitors can enjoy Ten Sleep, Wyoming’s annual music festival, Nowoodstock, featuring an eclectic mix of music including bluegrass, folk and jazz.
+Summer visitors can enjoy both scenery in Ten Sleep and it’s 16th annual music festival, Nowoodstock.
+This event features an eclectic mix of music including bluegrass, folk and jazz.
 If you love barbecue as well as music, don’t miss the Annual Pepsi State BBQ Championship and Bluegrass Festival held in Worland, Wyoming each August.

 Other must-see attractions include the Washakie Museum and Cultural Center, exhibiting the unique geography, geology, archaeology and paleontology of the Big Horn Basin, and its world-class archaeological sites from ancient mammoth hunters to early settlers.
-The Worland Aquatic Center just opened in 2012 and features a leisure pool, competition pool, therapy pool, hot tub, and children’s pool with water slide.
+The Worland Aquatic Center features a leisure pool, competition pool, therapy pool, hot tub, and children’s pool with water slide.
 There is also an outdoor splash pad open in the summer months.
-Lodging and dining are available in Ten Sleep and Worland and if you’re lucky enough to be in the area over the 4th of July, check out the Ten Sleep 4th of July Rodeo.
+Lodging and dining are available in Ten Sleep and Worland.
+If you’re lucky enough to be in the area over the 4th of July, check out the Ten Sleep 4th of July Rodeo.
 You won’t find a more authentic western rodeo anywhere.